 The project’s scope is broad and inclusive.
 Geographically, it covers the supercontinent of Eurasia, which spans 12 time zones and contains over a third of the world’s landmass.
 Examining connectivity across this vast space requires looking at the center as well as the periphery.
 The geographic distribution of our data, as displayed on The Map, reflects not only different levels of activity on the ground but also different levels of transparency documenting that activity.
 Moreover, a project’s cost is not always correlated with its impact on connectivity.
 As a result, there is no minimum project cost required for inclusion in The Database.

 Data collection and processing occur in three phases.
 First, project information is collected from a set of open primary sources, in both English and non-English languages, and relevant actors are identified.
-These sources include, for example, national government agencies of the host country, regional development banks, and project contracts, as well as some partner organizations including Fitch Solutions, Power Explorer, and GlobalData.
+These sources include, for example, national government agencies of the host country, regional development banks, and project contracts, as well as some partner organizations including Fitch Solutions, King Faisal Center for Research and Islamic Studies, Power Explorer, and GlobalData.
 Please see the glossary for a list of qualified primary sources by type, a definition of each source type, and the information they provide for inclusion in the database.

 Second, data is verified and de-conflicted.
 The actor providing the most comprehensive and recent information is treated as the most authoritative.
 In cases of conflicting information, our researchers defer first to information provided by the sources of funds, followed by information from implementing agencies, and, last, information from all other sources.
 Decisions on the reliability of sources in the third category are made based on the judgment of the research team.